-Environmental Social Governance

-Climate changeWaterWaste and pollution Labour standards and modern slavery (including the supply chain) Board diversity, composition, independence and effectiveness
+Environmental Social Governance Climate change Water Waste and pollution Nature & biodiversity loss Labour standards and modern slavery (including the supply chain) Human rights and community impacts Board diversity, composition, independence and effectiveness Executive remuneration Health and safety Social inequality Demographics/ consumption Conduct, culture and ethicsShareholder rights

-Waste and pollution Nature & biodiversity loss Human rights and community impacts Executive remunerationConduct, culture and ethics

-Health and safety Shareholder rights

-Social inequality Ŭ

-Demographics/ consumption

-An investment managers' ESG capabilities and the extent of ESG integration within a strategy form an important part of the Mercer IS investment manager selection process.
-During the investment manager selection process and on a periodic basis, Mercer IS will qualitatively assess an investment strategy's level of ESG integration in the investment process, including ESG resourcing by the investment manager.
-This is done by drawing on the ESG ratings and commentary ('ESG Ratings') from the Mercer Manager Research team ('MMR').
-MMR's ESG Ratings range from ESG1 being the highest, to ESG4 being the lowest.
-MMR largely undertakes a qualitative assessment of an investment manager's ESG capabilities based on desk-based research as well as meeting with their key investment and ESG personnel.
-See Appendix A for further details about MMR's ESG Ratings process for both active and passive strategies.
+An investment manager's ESG capabilities and the extent of ESG integration within a strategy form an important part of the Mercer IS investment manager selection process.
+During the investment manager selection process, and on a periodic basis, Mercer IS will qualitatively assess an investment strategy's level of ESG integration in the investment process, including ESG resourcing by the investment manager.
+Among other things, this draws on the analysis of Mercer's Manager Research team, which considers a manager's approach to ESG integration, stewardship practices and its capital allocation to sustainable opportunities in its overall rating process of investment strategies.